 How is the salary determined?

-Salary is a fee for the work done by the person and the value it generates to the company.
+Salary is a fee for the work done by a person and the value it generates to the company.
 In other words, salary is always justified.

 For example, for a developer earning €5,000 per month, a salary with expenses would mean a cost of approximately €6,500 to the company (gross salary * 1.3, which roughly includes the costs associated with paying wages).
 Operational and administrative costs, from premises to sales, will be added to this, which will significantly increase costs.
-Especially in the above-mentioned companies, where the framework for work is top-notch, this part of the cost is also relatively high.
+Especially in the companies where the working conditions are top-notch, this part of the costs is relatively high.
 However, as a consultant, you mainly work at you client’s premises, which can be frustrating when you still have to contribute to your employer’s luxuries and amusements at the office, where you rarely spend any time.

-Product houses, i.e. companies that build and sell their own products, are in theory the only environment where high pay is possible.
-Successful product houses include Smartly, Unity Technologies and Supercell.
-In these developer-built products are distributed and sold throughout the world, so the financial benefits obtained can be really significant in some places.
-However, software developers’ salaries in these are mostly fixed, rather than tied to the success of the company’s business.
+Product companies, i.e. companies that build and sell their own products, are in theory the only environment where high pay is possible.
+Product companies distribute and sell developer-built products throughout the world, so the obtained financial benefits can be really significant.
+However, in product companies software developers’ salaries are mostly fixed rather than tied to the business success of the company.

-The above-average salary can also be obtained by software developers who have sales responsibility for customer service and the salary is partly based on performance.
-Performance-related salary refers to a model in which part of the salary is tied to the work carried out, for example the employee’s personal monthly billing from the customer.
-Projects sold at a higher hourly rate generate more euros not only for the company, but also directly benefit the employee in the form higher monthly salary.
-If, on the other hand, the employee is away from work a lot or the client is not prepared to pay for their expertise, the performance-related salary will be reflected in a lower than average wage amount.
+Commission based salary refers to a model in which part of the salary is tied to the work carried out, for example the employee’s personal monthly billing from the customer.
+Projects sold at a higher hourly rate generate more euros for the company, but also benefit the employee directly in the form of higher monthly salary.
+If, on the other hand, the employee is on away from work a lot or the client is not willing to pay for their expertise, the commission based salary will be reflected in a lower than average wage.

-Examples of different performance-related salary models in Finnish IT companies
+Examples of different commission based salary models in Finnish IT companies

 Fixed €3,500/month + 10% of personal billing